 Process

-Council Officers have been through an exhaustive internal review process including Councillor workshops in order to develop this discussion paper.
+Council officers have been through an exhaustive internal review process including Councillor workshops in order to develop this discussion paper.

 This discussion paper seeks community feedback on new areas of focus, as well as feedback on the existing provisions within the Amenity Local Law and Infrastructure Assets Local Law.

-Feedback received in response to this discussion paper will be used to inform the development of a draft local law and a matrix of proposed changes against the current local laws.
+Feedback received in response to this discussion paper will be used to inform the development of a draft local law and proposed changes to the current Local Laws.

 It is anticipated that a further round of consultation and the formal exhibition of the draft local law will take place in late 2021.